ivangfr/springboot-kong-plugins/README.md

 echo "PRIVATE_ROUTE_ID=$PRIVATE_ROUTE_ID"
 ```

-3. Finally, one route for `/actuator/httptrace` endpoint (secured, only accessible by pre-defined users)
+3. Finally, one route for `/actuator/httptrace` endpoint (it will be secured and only accessible by pre-defined users)
 ```
 HTTPTRACE_ROUTE_ID=$(curl -s -X POST http://localhost:8001/services/springboot-kong/routes/ \
   -H 'Content-Type: application/json' \